gaultier/pandoc_resume/markdown/resume.md

 :   **Kafka, Kubernetes** 10+ production applications delivered.

 2018-Present
-:   **Go** Professional experience.
-Multiple performant production applications in Go delivered.
+:   **Go** Multiple performant production applications in Go delivered.

 2011-Present
-:   **C and C++:** Professional experience including the latest standards.
-I created lots of small hobby projects and worked on big, long-lived applications in those languages.
+:   **C and C++:** Worked on lots of small side projects and big, long-lived production applications.

 2016-Present
 :   **Rust**: Enthusiast with several open-source projects to my belt.
 I would love to work on Rust projects for a living!